 Real marijuana has a distinct, strong musky odor that is often compared to the scent of a skunk.

 The odor of synthetic marijuana is completely different, and is often described as stale, stinky, pungent, or wet.
-In some cases, it may have a slight odor of whatever the substance is labeled as.
+In some cases, it may have a slight odor of whatever the substance is labeled as and different fruit flavors are common.
 You may also find it smells like chemicals.